Marquette Catholic High School (Indiana)

 Marquette Catholic High School is a private, co-educational, college prep school in Michigan City, Indiana.
 It is run along the principles of the Roman Catholic Diocese of Gary.
-Marquette offers dual credit courses, and AP credit opportunities.
+Marquette offers dual credit courses, and AP credit opportunities (typically through Ivy Tech Community College).

 IHSAA State Championships

 Marquette has won 12 state titles: nine in volleyball, one in boys basketball, and two in girls basketball: